Two Can Travel

 Your house sitting journey begins with creating an attention-grabbing profile.
 Think of it as your digital resume, showcasing your reliability, responsibility, and genuine passion for house sitting.
 Include relevant details like your experience with house or pet care, what animals you’ve had as pets, and any other special information that will help you stand out.

 Don’t forget to upload friendly photos that show you with pets and doing activities you enjoy.
-Homeowners want to know they can trust you with their space and your profile is the best way to make a great first impression.
+Pet parents want to know they can trust you with their space, and your profile is the best way to make a great first impression.

-Homeowners also set up profiles with information about their home and pet(s).
-When homeowners are in need of house sitters they list their dates on house sitting websites along with the types of responsibilities involved with the sit.
+Pet parents also set up profiles with information about their home and pet(s).
+When pet parents need house sitters, they list their dates on house sitting websites along with the types of responsibilities involved with the sit.

 How to craft the best house sitting profile: